SignalBuilders/walkforwardTrader/READMETREE.txt

 Model search iterates through different series and different learning combinations and stores results for both generated curves and trees

+-> addFactorModels.py

+Add raw factor to each portfolio to use to minimize volatility

 -> modelResultCacherTree.py

 Saves and backfills aggregate model predictions